English Tandoori Roti (1 Piece) and Chicken Curry (0.5 Chicken Breast With Sauce)

 How to consume chicken curry, english tandoori roti without glucose spikes

-Reduce the size of your chicken curry and roti servings to minimize the impact on your blood sugar levels.
+Reduce the portion size of the chicken curry and roti to help control the impact on your blood sugar levels.

 Discover